cmanziel/ImageEditor/README.md

 # ImageEditor

-The aim of this project is to try to make two separate projects work togheter: one is an application for drawing on a window with the mouse cursor as a brush using opengl and the other is a static library which functions are wrappers around the zlib compression library functions.
+The aim of this project is to try to make two separate projects work together: one is an application for drawing on a window with the mouse cursor as a brush using opengl and the other is a static library which functions are wrappers around the zlib compression library functions.
 Through these functions valid datasreams for displaying PNG images can be generated.

 Main classes: